sematext/docs/docs/logs/faq.md

 An extreme example that you may actually like is an Alert Query that matches all logs - "\*" - a single wildcard character for a query.
-If you use that for an Algolert then Logs Management App will notify you when the overall volume of your logs suddenly changes, which may be a signal that you should look for what suddenly increased logging (e.g. maybe something started logging lots of errors, exceptions,
+If you use that for an Algolert then Logs App will notify you when the overall volume of your logs suddenly changes, which may be a signal that you should look for what suddenly increased logging (e.g. maybe something started logging lots of errors, exceptions,